Agriculture

 What are the Government Initiatives to Promote DAP Application?

-The government implemented One Nation One Fertilizer by introducing a single brand for fertilizer and logo under the fertilizer subsidy scheme, Bhartiya Jan Urvarak Pariyojana, in 2022 with the aim of increasing the availability of fertilizers in the market.
+Bhartiya Jan Urvarak Pariyojana: The government implemented One Nation One Fertilizer by introducing a single brand for fertilizer and logo.
+Under this scheme, All DAP bags must be sold under the single brand name "Bharat DAP.
+The main goal of this scheme is increasing the availability of fertilizers in the market.

 1. What is a DAP fertilizer?